threefoldtech/grid_deployment/README.md

 ## Introduction

-This repo provides all tools required to set up a Threefold Grid Full Stack.
+This repo provides all tools required for a Threefold Grid Full Stack deployment.
 A TFGrid Full Stack is completely stand-alone and made up of several services.
 It provides all available grid functionalities.

 ## TFGrid Full Stack Components